- Insane lightness

 Reflective swoosh on the Run Free 5.0

 One nice touch is the reflective elements in the swoosh on the side of the shoe.
-If you find yourself getting the paper at night, you will be visible to your neighbors.
+If you find yourself getting the paper at night, you will be visible to your neighbours.

 Are these dance shoes